-Covington Domestic Violence Defense Attorneys
+Domestic Violence Defense Attorneys in Covington

 Under Kentucky law, domestic violence is defined as physical injury, stalking, assault, strangulation, sexual abuse, or the infliction of fear or imminent physical injury, sexual abuse, strangulation, or assault between family members, or an unmarried couple.
 Domestic violence is a very serious matter.
 Unfortunately, in some cases, a person is arrested by the police who might not have been the aggressor in the situation, or an individual makes false accusations of domestic violence.
 Having strong Covington domestic violence defense attorneys by your side following such accusations can make a huge difference in the outcome of domestic violence charges.